Tulcea County

 Tulcea County ([ˈtult͡ʃe̯a]) is a county (județ) of Romania, in the historical region Dobruja, with the capital city at Tulcea.
-It includes in its northeast corner the large and thinly-populated estuary of the Danube.
+It includes in its northeast corner the large and thinly-populated delta of the Danube.

 Demographics

-In 2011, Tulcea County had a population of 201,462.
-The population density was 23.7/km², the lowest among the counties of Romania, due to the inclusion within the area of the lowly-populated Danube estuarial wetlands.
+In 2021, Tulcea County had a population of 193,355.
+The population density was 22.8/km2, the lowest among the counties of Romania, due to the inclusion within the area of the lowly-populated Danube estuarial wetlands.